 The AVG machine represents that of Robert R.T.
 Smith, who was a Flying Tiger ace credited with 8.9 Japanese aircraft while fighting with the AVG.
 He joined the Claire Lee Chennault fighting force in July 1941.
 After the disbandment of the AVG he was drafted by the US Air force as a private.
 If you’d like to know more you can also check his dedicated Wikipedia page.

 The instructions are printed as a colour printed A4 sized booklet.
 The building process is divided into 51 steps with a few subassemblies.
 The illustrations are computer generated, mostly in black and white but uses red highlights to lay focus on certain parts.
 To me the instructions are very clear and I’m certain they should not prove troublesome, even to a beginner.

 Airfix knocks another one out of the park with this kit.
 Every 1/48 P-40B kit released thus far has received much criticism from the modelling world for their accuracy (or rather lack thereof).
 Airfix might be the first one to provide a kit that can stand up to much of that criticism with a great cockpit and beautifully detailled kit.

 However that does not mean that the kit is completely free of flaws as noted in the review.
-The decals are great but the Chinese insignia are as good as useless, the wheel wells are not perfectly molded like the rest of the kit, partly due to the way it was designed, there are some doubts about the ventral fairing and somepanel lines underneath the aircraft are incomplete.
-Luckily some of these things are easily fixable and all are on the bottom and won’t stand out once the kit is build.
+The decals are great but the Chinese insignia are as good as useless, the wheel wells are not perfectly molded like the rest of the kit, partly due to the way it was designed.
+There are also some doubts about the ventral fairing and some panel lines underneath the aircraft are incomplete.
+Luckily some of these things are easily fixable and all are on the bottom so they won’t stand out once the kit is build.

 In the end the price is right, detail is great and the frame layout seems pretty much spot on.
 I can’t wait to build this kit and I feel like we finally have a P-40B that is worthy of being crowned as the best P-40B in 1/48 scale.